 By the 1930s historical preservation was of national interest and the question wasn’t whether or not to preserve the ruins, but whether to preserve them as they were (as the Landmarks Club and other early groups had done) or reconstruct them.
 In California reconstruction generally became the preferred approach for the missions.
-Today it seems that most missions with intact buildings are reconstructions rather than original structures.
+Today it seems that most missions with intact buildings are reconstructions based on sometimes inaccurate ideas about the missions, rather than original structures.

 All missions were generally located, planned, and constructed in a similar way.
 However, the design of the mission church was highly dependent on the life experience and engineering knowledge of each padre.

 All missions were to be located where there was a permanent source of water, wood for cooking, heating, and construction, suitable land for farming, and nearby indigenous communities to provide converts and labor.

 The church was usually the first significant building constructed at the mission.
 It served as an anchor for the rest of the compound, which was usually laid out as a quadrangle with an open plaza in the middle.
 The church and the priests’ quarters would be along one side; dormitories for men and women on the sides (across the plaza from each other); and kitchens, storage areas, and workshops in the remaining space.
 Quarters for the soldiers stationed at the mission were generally located outside the quadrangle, as were the mission’s barns, mill, tannery, and adobe brick-making area.
 If the mission was making its own tile, that operation would also be located outside the quadrangle.